top of page

 1.png

-Everyone worries they won’t know what to do — but that’s my job, not yours.
-I’ll tell you where to stand, how to move, and what to do with your hands.
-Mostly, we’ll just laugh, play, and let the moment happen.
+I’ll show you where to stand, how to move, and what to do with your hands.
+But mostly?
+We’ll laugh, play, and let the story write itself in real time.

 1.png